The Evolution of Style

 In this vein, a Greek artist such as Exekias, or later Phidias or Polycleitus, can be seen as “Greek consciousness expressing in the moment” . . . almost a barometric-reading on the maturation of Greek society in that cultural instant.

 From this perspective, when a modern museum-goer experiences the “power of Primitive art,” it would seem they are vicariously enjoying the “intuitive certainty” of a pre-intellectual era.
-And, if Alois Schardt was correct in his hypothesis about the morphology (patterns of growth) of cultures, we must also assume that from that wholistic,“Primitive” power there is an almost organic evolution, fueled by social and technological development and an increasingly analytical culture, to Classical forms and finally to aestheticallyand emotionally-expressive outcomes in later stages.
+And, if Alois Schardt was correct in his hypothesis about the morphology (patterns of growth) of cultures, we must also assume that from that wholistic,“Primitive” power there is an almost organic evolution, fueled by social and technological development and an increasingly analytical culture, to Classical forms and finally to aesthetically and emotionally-expressive outcomes in later stages.
 In some measure, one also finds this paradigm replicated in the life of an individual artist -as we shall attempt to demonstrate later.

-When we previously discussed aspects of the artist’s motivation (back on page 124, Chap.
+When we previously discussed aspects of the artist’s motivation (Chap.
 4), we made a comparison of three stages of an evolving Mediterranean pottery-style, noting development from early “plastic” structure (a) to Classical “literary” idealism (b), and finally to “decorative” excitement in (c).
 The rugged, tactile form of the Mycenaen (or Proto-Greek) Griffin-head Jug (a) has Primitive energy, while a piece by Exekias (b) in the mid-6th cen. tactfully “adapts” a decorative frieze to contours of the Black-figured pot (Classical balance).
 Later, the Red-figured painter (c) is consumed with pathos in his narrative decoration, which totally dominates the enlarged body of the pot.(Fig. 11-2)

 Noticeably, in this small sample, the trend has been from tactile to visual, from perceptual to conceptual, from symbolic imagery to more linear and descriptive forms.
 Static designs become increasingly fluid, and “limited space” of low-relief gives way to illusory space in which heightened pathos becomes feasible.

-For Alois Schardt, a significant metamorphasis in this historical reenactment from culture-to-culture was the inevitable shift from anonymous craftsmen of the early stages, to identifiable artists of maturing societies, and “masters” of the later epochs.
+For Alois Schardt, a significant metamorphosis in this historical reenactment from culture-to-culture was the inevitable shift from anonymous craftsmen of the early stages, to identifiable artists of maturing societies, and “masters” of the later epochs.
 This phenomenon is congruent with what he described as “development of ego-consciousness during twilight of the Classical age(s) of Egypt, Greece, Medieval times (particularly in the West), and the Renaissance. observer’s visual perception of spiritual change, from a period of implicit faith in verities of the society (idealism), to a period of doubt (conflict) and later uncertainty reflected in self-conscious “personality” of portrait images.]

-See, for example, the comparison of two Greek Funerary monuments (pp. 54,55), the famous Hegeso Stele (Fig. 2-18, 410 B.C.), and the similar Stele of Demetria (Fig. 2-19, 394 B.C.).
+See, for example, the comparison of two Greek Funerary monuments, the famous Hegeso Stele (Fig. 2-18, 410 B.C.), and the similar Stele of Demetria (Fig. 2-19, 394 B.C.).
 Though separated by less than twenty years (and the initiation of a brutal civil war), the latter work projects a very different ethos to the viewer*:* the sublimely-reflective mood of Hegeso is supplanted in Demetria by an uneasy theatricality, suggestive of self-consciousness or ego-awareness.

 In order to further broaden our sampling of stylistic change in evolving cultures, let us now look at samples from a Medieval context: on the following page the reader will find images from a) a Romanesque setting in Parthenay, France in the 12th century, then b) a figure from Chartres Cathedral dating from around 1150 A.D., and finally, c) an image of John the Baptist from the Gothic Cathedral at Rheims in the 13th cen.